hhenrichsen/old-blog-posts/foundations-1.md

 awhile, or if it intimidates you -- I try to keep my examples simple, and only talk about the relevant parts.

-## What are Variables
+## On Variables
-When you start learning about math, you start with operations.
+When I started learning math, I learned about operations.
 Adding, subtracting, multiplying, and dividing come first, with exponentials and roots soon following.
-Once we have a good grasp on these, we're introduced to a new type of puzzle: variables.
-They start out simple, with things looking like this:
+Once I had a good grasp on those, I was introduced to a new type of puzzle: variables.
+They started out simple, with things looking like this:

 $$ \textrm{Solve for $x$.} $$
 $$ 10 + x = 15$$

-Where we find out that $x = 5$ by subtracting the $10$ over to the other side.
+Where I found out that $x = 5$ by subtracting the $10$ over to the other side.
-Then we move on to more complex equations:
+Then I moved on to more complex equations:
 $$ \textrm{Solve for $x$.}$$
 $$ x^2 - 1 = 0$$

-Where we find that $x$ *could be* equal to either $1$ or $-1$ using any number of techniques -- factoring, the quadratic formula, graphing, etc.
+Where I found that $x$ could be equal to either $1$ or $-1$ using any number of techniques -- factoring, the quadratic formula, graphing, etc.

 And just like that, we've covered something important.
 Yes, we can move